csaq5507/UIBK-703602-Compiler-Construction/guidelines.md

 # Guidelines

-Deviate from these guidelines only if you have a valid reasons to do so.
+Deviate from these guidelines only if you have valid reasons to do so.

 ## General

-- *implementing* something also implies that it is *properly* (unit) tested, otherwise it is not considered implemented!
+- *implementing* also implies that it is *properly* (unit) tested, otherwise it is not considered implemented!
 - don't be a git -- use [Git](https://git-scm.com/)!
 - files are UTF-8 encoded and use Unix line-endings (`\n`)
 - files contain *one* newline at the end